joelparkerhenderson/system-quality-attributes/README.md

 System quality attributes (SQAs) refer to a set of characteristics that describe capabilities of a given system, such as a computer software program, or a business process, or an organizational practice.
 System quality attributes determine how well the system performs in terms of aspects such as functionality, reliability, usability, efficiency, security, and maintainability.

+## Introduction

 This project explains 100+ system quality attributes, one by one, in the list below.

 * If you're new to this topic, you may want to first read about these related concepts: [system quality attributes](doc/system-quality-attriburtes (SQAs)), [cross-functional constraints (CFCs)](doc/cross-functional-constraints/), [non-functional requirements (NFRs)](doc/non-functional-requirements/), [cross-cutting concerns (CCCs)](doc/cross-cutting-concerns/).

 * If you're an implementor, then you may want to read about planning and tracking: [Key Performance Indicator (KPI)](doc/key-performance-indicator/), [Quality Assessment Report (QAR)](doc/quality-assessment-report/), [System Quality Attributes Maturity Model (SQAMM)](doc/system-quality-attributes-maturity-model/), [Software Quality Assessment based on Lifecycle Expectations (SQALE)](doc/software-quality-assessment-based-on-lifecycle-expectations/), [Chaos Engineering](doc/chaos-engineering/).

+* These topics are based on hundreds of projects with startups, enterprises, government organizations, nonprofits, and consultancies.
+The language output is from ChatGPT because it writes well enough for workplace use.
+Everything here is human proofread by [Joel Parker Henderson](https://github.com/joelparkerhenderson/).

 ## System quality attributes explained

 System quality attributes explained in alphabetic order: